 Feel guilty, worthless or bad about yourself

 Are having thoughts of harming yourself or someone else

 Feel as though your changing moods are having an effect on your family

 Feel a lack of interested towards your baby

 If you or a loved one are feeling any of the above symptoms during or after pregnancy, contact Bloom Psychotherapy today.

-Studies show that therapy is one of the most effective treatments for Post-Partum Depression.
+Studies show that therapy is one of the most effective treatments for postpartum depression.
 Recent studies have found that rates of postpartum depression in women are as high as 25%.
 During pregnancy, hormones in the body gradually change as a fetus matures.
 When the child is born, this change becomes more abrupt, which can throw a new mother’s internal balance off.
 In addition to this shift, new mothers are often exhausted and overwhelmed by the stresses of labor and caring for their newborn.
 Postpartum depression can last several months to a year, and in that time, it can cause serious problems with a new mother’s ability to cope with emerging challenges.
-Heather is specially trained in dealing with postpartum depression, and can help get you back on track.
+Our therapists are specially trained in dealing with postpartum depression, and can help get you back on track.